VERA Test protocols

 Links to EU directives and international standards (pdf, 192 kB) Note: the list may not be complete and that national legislation and standards are not included.

-A pre-view of the future VERA test protocol "Housing systems" can be found in the poster and presentation on that subject provided during scientific conferences in 2017.
+Poster and presentation of the revised VERA test protocol "Housing systems" provided during scientific conferences in 2017.

 Poster_revised VERA Protocol (pdf, 841 kB)